gbordyugov/cs143/assignment-2/notes.md

-# My notes around the second home assignment in CS 143 Compilers, Stanford.
+# My nfotes around the second home assignment in CS 143 Compilers, Stanford

 ## The problem with let